 Here, the Number format of the result column is General.
 That is why we got the hours as 25.5, 26, 26.5, 29, etc. You can change the Cell Format as you wish.
 Also, if you want hours as a whole number then the INT function in Excel would be a great help.

-Read More: How to Add Time in Excel Over 24 Hours (4 ways)
+Read More: How to Calculate Hours and Minutes in Excel

-5. Find Total Hours Between Time Records Using Excel IF Function
+5. Finding Total Hours Between Time Records Using Excel IF Function

 Till now, to get the time difference between time values, we have used simple formulas.
 However, if the start time is 9:00 PM one day and the end time is 5:00 AM the next day, a simple subtraction formula won’t work.
 In such cases, we will calculate the total hour difference using the IF function.

 - First, type the below formula in Cell D5.

 Here, the IF function checks whether the start time is greater than the finish time.
 If the finish time is less than the start time, the formula adds 1 to the finish time, otherwise not.
 Finally, the start time is subtracted from the result of the IF formula.

 - As a result, you will get the following result.